wurmlab/SBC361-programming-in-R/2018/practical3.md

 October 2018
 ## Introduction

-This session will be a recap of what we saw in [practical1](https://wurmlab.github.io/SBC361-programming-in-R/practical1.html) and [practical2](https://wurmlab.github.io/SBC361-programming-in-R/practical2.html).
+This session will be a recap of what we saw in [practical 1](https://wurmlab.github.io/SBC361-programming-in-R/practical1.html) and [practical 2](https://wurmlab.github.io/SBC361-programming-in-R/practical2.html).
 You can also use this session to revisit the parts of the last practicals that are still not entirely clear.
 **REMEMBER** The important thing is that you understand what you are doing.
 It is better to understand well a few exercises than finishing all exercises without entirely knowing what is going on.

 ## Recap questions